sagemath/trac_to_gh/Issue 1133.md

 # Issue 1133: issue with gap and large permutations

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1133

 Original creator: was